TetianaDies/08-summary-details/thesis-summary-details.md

 # Illustration - first try
 The hardest part is starting to draw, because the first illustration determines what the other pages will look like.
 During the creation of the first illustration, I rehearsed as the main heroine will look.
 Whether her face will be hidden or revealed on the first page.
+In the end, we chose the last variant.

 <img src="/img/Illustration_first_steps.png" width="1200">